NyorJa/LyricsPrimer/README.md

 ## How to build

 I've added gradle to the project to ease the build process.
-Make sure you have an installed JRE (1.8 or later) that gradle can use and simply run
+Make sure you have an installed JDK (1.8 or later) that gradle can use and simply run
 ```bash
 ./gradlew build
 ```